awsdocs/aws-parallelcluster-user-guide/doc_source/multi-queue-tutorial-v3.md

 ondemand     up   infinite     10  idle~ ondemand-dy-c52xlarge-[1-10]
 ```

-The output shows that you have two `t2.micro` compute nodes in the `idle` state that are available in your cluster\.
+The output shows that you have one `t2.micro` and one `c5.xlarge` compute node in the `idle` state that are available in your cluster\.

 Other nodes are all in power saving state, shown by the `~` suffix in node state, with no EC2 instances backing them\.
 The default queue is designated by a `*` suffix after its queue name, so `spot` is your default job queue\.